CPHS/OPHS Glossary of Terms

 Pregnancy:

-uterus until the fetus has entirely left the uterus (i.e., has been
+until the fetus has entirely left the uterus (i.e., has been delivered).

-delivered).
-A woman shall be assumed to be pregnant if she exhibits
+A woman shall be assumed to be pregnant if she exhibits any presumptive

-any presumptive sign of pregnancy such as missed menses or a positive
+sign of pregnancy such as missed menses or a positive pregnancy test.

-pregnancy test.
-This “assumption” may be in error, but,
+This “assumption” may be in error, but, for research purposes,

 Pregnant Woman: